Grilly/todoistPython/README.md

 1. Prerequesites
     1. Install python3
+    2. Add Todist python api: ```pip install todoist-python```
-    1. In Todoist click your profile image and select integrations.
+    3. In Todoist click your profile image and select integrations.
 At the bottom you will find the API-token.
 1. Add new trigger
 1. Select "Shell Script / Task Widget"
 1. Set the following configuration options